Three things you didn’t know about Metro-Goldwyn-Mayer studio boss, Louis B. Mayer:

 1. Your money or your life

-On June 26, 1942 Louis B. Mayer received a rambling three page letter purportedly from six men who wanted him dead but would accept $250,000 to let him live.
+On June 26, 1942 Louis B. Mayer received a rambling three page letter purportedly from six men who wanted him dead, but would accept $250,000 to let him live.
 The letter began: “MR MAYER, IS YOUR LIFE WORTH $250,000 TO YOU BECAUSE IF IT ISN’T – YOU WILL BE A VERY DEAD MAN INSIDE OF TWO SHORT WEEKS!”
-A news clipping from the Los Angeles Times was attached about an unsolved murder.
-At the top had been scrawled: “THIS MAN THOUGHT WE WERE KIDDING.”
-A post card was sent a week later demanding the money should be left addressed to “Robert Sexton” at the Ambassador Hotel.
-On July 13th, two men – Meyer Phillip Grace (39, a former boxer) and Channing Drexel Lipton (25, noted as a gas attendant but the son of former MGM writer Lew Lipton) – attempted to pick up the parcel and were immediately arrested by the FBI.
-The matter went to trial but despite it looking like an open and shut case, Grace and Lipton were acquitted.
-Strangely enough, there is an Australian connection: Channing Drexel Lipton married in Sydney in 1955.
+This was ominously attached to a news clipping from the Los Angeles Times about an unsolved murder, and above the headline had been scrawled: “THIS MAN THOUGHT WE WERE KIDDING.”

 RIP ~ Louis B Mayer ~ July 12, 1884 – October 29, 1957

 With thanks to Lion of Hollywood: The Life and Legend of Louis B. Mayer by Scott Eyman.